top of page

 Today NLIS connects search companies to every local authority in England and Wales, as well as the Mining Remediation Authority and HM Land Registry.
 It remains the only regulated platform for Official Searches, returning 85% of LLC1 & CON29 Searches in 10 days or less.

 In recent months, Land Data, a not-for-profit Community Interest Company, has been exploring ways in which NLIS can evolve to streamline and improve the Official Searches market, supporting stable property transactions for consumers.
-These broadly fall into two categories, the first being to update the existing technology, the second to provide a new framework with tools, standards and regulation.
-This framework could help conveyancing search providers and others, who may want components of data at different points in the transaction, to deliver their service effectively whilst providing market efficiency and consumer confidence.
+These broadly fall into two categories, the first being to update the existing technology, the second to provide a new platform with tools, standards and regulation.
+This platform could help conveyancing search providers and others, who may want components of data at different points in the transaction, to deliver their service effectively whilst providing market efficiency and consumer confidence.

 We are now at the stage where we need to understand the needs and perspectives of the searches market to inform our decision making, allowing us to deliver the right outcome, beneficial for all.
 Working alongside consultancies TPXimpact and Alpha Property Insight, with support from the Ministry of Housing, Communities and Local Government (MHCLG), we will engage with every part of the conveyancing searches market to understand views, experiences and challenges.
 The research will involve a series of interviews, online workshops and surveys.